AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance type families/ECS Bare Metal Instance types/Overview.md

 -   Exclusive computing resources

     ECS Bare Metal Instance is a cloud-based elastic computing service that provides the same performance and resource isolation capabilities as physical machines.
 It can ensure the exclusivity of computing resources without virtualization overheads or feature loss.
-ECS Bare Metal Instance supports 8, 32, 80, 96, or 104 vCPUs and high clock speeds.
-An ECS bare metal instance that has eight vCPUs can deliver a core frequency of up to 3.7 GHz to 4.1 GHz and provide better performance and faster response for gaming and finance businesses than peer services.
+ECS Bare Metal Instance supports high clock speeds and 8, 32, 80, 96, and 104 vCPUs.
+An ECS bare metal instance that has eight vCPUs can have a maximum clock speed of 3.7 GHz to 4.1 GHz and provide better performance and faster response for gaming and finance businesses than peer services.

 -   Chip-level security